pchemguy/spec-kit/templates/commands/checklist.md

 - If no requirement identification scheme exists (IDs or stable section references), produce a traceability item:
     "Is a requirement & acceptance criteria ID scheme established?
 [Traceability]"

+##### Sample Patterns

+   - "Are [requirement type] defined/specified/documented for [scenario]?"
+   - "Is [vague term] quantified/clarified with specific criteria?"
+   - "Are requirements consistent between [section A] and [section B]?"
+   - "Can [requirement] be objectively measured/verified?"
+   - "Are [edge cases/scenarios] addressed in requirements?"
+   - "Does the spec define [missing aspect]?"

 #### 6.3.
 Validate items against rules

 Reject any checklist item that: